keefhub/ReactJS/README.md

 VS code and
 Operating on windows 11 (it'd be cool if I actually done it on a Ubuntu VM but due to time constraint I shall leave this exploration to another day)

-Sit back, relax and react to me learning React from scratch.
+Sit back, relax and react to me learning React from scratch :)